What happens to a bank account in case of death?

 Safe

 As soon as the bank becomes aware of the death (by relatives or by a notary), it blocks access to the safe rented by the deceased.
-The powers of attorney which had been granted on the safe end at the time of death.
+The powers of attorney which had been granted on the chest end at the time of death.

 Please note